“Over 200 years of closed borders makes 2.5 years seem like nothing, right?” ~ Alyse.

 Take in a birds-eye view of the city at Yokohama Marine Tower

-A symbol of the area and former lighthouse, Yokohama Marine Tower was built in 1961 to commemorate the then 100th anniversary of the port opening.
+A symbol of the area and former lighthouse, Yokohama Marine Tower was built in 1961 to commemorate the then 100th anniversary of the Port of Yokohama opening.

 It’s recognised by the Lover’s Sanctuary Selection Committee as a “power spot” for couples (yes, this is a thing in Japan).